postfalk/stream/README.md

 ## Outlook

-We are developing an application for easily interface with the to step workflow trough a web-based application.
+A web application will serve as interface.
 An typical example workflow could be:
 A user selects a list of stream segments (comids) by clicking on a watershed and then download a dataset for that selection.
 For a prototype see